AndreAmaduzzi/HumanBlender/README.md

 ## Usage
 The input data to render must be in .ply format.
+>REMARK: some sample files are provided in the folder input_data/

 To render multiple views of the 3D shape:
 ```console